top of page

 1.1.
 What is MENA2050?

 Most of MENA2050’s members live in the region, and many live in the countries most acutely affected by the ongoing Gazan War.
-This has created a strong intrinsic desire to prepare for the day when the War ends by proposing and analyzing projects that could contribute to a lasting and prosperous regional peace.
+This has created a strong intrinsic desire to prepare for the future by proposing and analyzing projects that could contribute to a lasting and prosperous regional peace.
 A project team has been assembled for this purpose.

-The basic idea of the project is using extensive stakeholder engagement (via interviews) to develop a list of major postcrisis regional reforms that merit consideration by the major powerbrokers in the region’s conflict.
-The findings will be released in a series of biweekly newsletters (research notes) that report what the research team has learned from the interviews conducted in that period.
-At the end of the six months allocated to the project, and after conducting approximately 100 interviews and publishing around 10 research notes, a full report will be produced, along with an accompanying policy brief.
+The basic idea of the project is using extensive stakeholder engagement (via interviews) to develop a list of major post-crisis regional reforms that merit consideration by the major powerbrokers in the region’s conflict.
+The findings will be released in a series of biweekly newsletters (notes) that report what the authorship team has learned from the interviews conducted in that period.
+At the end of the six months allocated to the project, and after conducting approximately 100 interviews and publishing around 10 notes, a full report will be produced, along with an accompanying policy brief.

 1.3.
 What are the Goals?

-The headline goals of the Post-Gaza Vision project are as follows.
+The headline goals of the Vision Project are as follows:

-1. To provide an inclusive forum for the views of homegrown MENA stakeholders regarding the region’s future following the conclusion of the ongoing Gazan War.
+1. To provide an inclusive forum for the views of homegrown MENA stakeholders regarding the region’s future.

 2. To develop new, actionable policy proposals using scientific methods.